How to Recover From A Bad Edibles Experience

 Final Thoughts

-If you’ve experienced a bad high, you know how alarming it can be.
-The good news is that there are many steps you can take to cope with negative effects and get yourself on the mend as soon as possible.
+If you've experienced a bad high, you know how alarming it can be.
+The good news is that there are many steps you can take to cope with adverse effects and get yourself on the mend as soon as possible.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.